golden-gecko/qgis-route-planner/README.md

 To save the created GPX file, click `Save` button in the plugin dialog.
 The plugin will save the GPX file to the selected location.

+### Street View

+Click on `Street View` button and then left click on the map, to open Street View preview in the plugin dialog.

 ## Limitations

 All layers created by this plugin are temporary layers.
-They will be removed when the project is closed.
+They will be removed when the project is closed, so remember to save your GPX file before closing the project.